Benchmarking Usability and Performance of Multicore Languages: Results

 \subsection{Coding time}

 \figref{fig:time} shows the relative time to code for each problem in each language.
 Note that times are cumulative in the following way: the coding time in the reference versions (expert-parallel time) is the sum of the time used to obtain the initial parallel version (parallel time) plus the time needed to refine it after the expert comments; as the parallel versions were based on the sequential ones, the parallel coding time itself includes the sequential coding time (sequential and expert-sequential time, respectively) in all cases.
-The difference between parallel and expert-parallel versions is explored in \secref{sec:influence-expert}.

 In contrast to the lines of code metric, the figure does not suggest any immediate conclusions.
 No clear ordering is visible, although TBB seems to have consistently low (but not always lowest) coding times.
 This is confirmed by the statistical evaluation, which yields no significant differences (displayed again as graph in \figref{fig:ord:codingtime}).
 The individual ratings show a clearer picture: coding in TBB takes on average only 1.2 times longer to code than the other three approaches, placing it at the top; Go, Cilk, and Chapel take on average at least 2.1 times longer, with Chapel taking 3.0 times longer.